 Put simply, a good therapist is one with whom you feel at ease and who clearly illustrates that they understand your problem and has worked with it before.

 Fortunately, the internet makes it easy to research to begin with.
 Type the therapist's name into a search engine and see what's been said about him or her, and how many entries there are.
 And don't just look at the number of entries - move along to 4th page and see if the entries are still mostly about the same person and that there is nothing unfavourable being said... if the name passes that test, it's a good sign.

 Now look at their website.
 If there are a high number of spelling and grammar errors (not just one or two) then they might be only as careful when performing the therapy as when they write about it.
 Look for their professional qualifications and associations they belong to... and if you can't find them, it's definitely not a good sign.
 To be doubly certain, check out the websites of their accrediting or registering bodies and see how long they've been establised.
 In general, older is better.
 Professional therapists are required to be insured, so asking who they're insured with can be informative.

 Most therapists can and do work on a very wide range of issues; don't base your choice on what they say on their website though - give them a call and see if they are knowledegeable about your particular problem.

 There are literally scores - maybe hundreds - of qualifications for therapists, though there is no 'proper' or 'standard' one.
 For this reason, we are not going to list any of them here and most of the time the therapists website will tell you about their training and accreditations.
 If it does not, it might suggest that practitioner has no professional credientials - the profession is unregulated in the UK and anybody can term themselves a therapist with no actual training.

-We hope you've found this brief article helpful and can promise any therapist listed on this site or at https://www.bbrs.org.uk has been fully vetted, trained, and approved.
+We hope you've found this brief article helpful and can promise any therapist listed on this site has been fully vetted, trained, and approved.